AI Model Bias Audit: Detect and Eliminate Bias

 Development of a web application for Enviok

-The model shows aggregate accuracy of 0.89 — sounds good.
-But when you break metrics down by subgroups, it turns out: for one demographic group, precision drops to 0.71, and recall to 0.58.
-This isn't just "fairness" — it's an operational risk: the model systematically makes mistakes in a specific segment, and if that segment is important to the business or protected by legislation, the problem is critical.
+A model shows aggregate accuracy of 0.89 — sounds good.
+But when you split metrics by subgroups, you find: for one demographic group, precision drops to 0.71 and recall to 0.58.
+This isn't just a fairness issue — it's an operational risk.
+The model systematically fails in a specific segment, and if that segment is critical for business or legally protected, the problem is critical.
+Our team of AI engineers with 7+ years of experience and 50+ successful fairness projects helps detect and eliminate such gaps.
+Order an audit today — uncover hidden bias before it causes damage.

-Bias audit is measuring model metrics across subgroups, comparing these metrics, statistically verifying gaps, and finding sources in data, features, or annotation process.
-It's not a one-time event — it's a process embedded in the ML lifecycle.
+A bias audit measures model metrics per subgroup, compares them, statistically verifies gaps, and traces sources in data, features, or labeling.
+It's not a one-off task — it's a process embedded in the ML lifecycle.

-1. Which groups to analyze?
-Protected characteristics under legislation (gender, age, nationality, religion, etc.) — mandatory minimum.
-Additionally — business-relevant segments (region, customer type, acquisition channel).
+• Which groups to analyze?
+Protected attributes per legislation (gender, age, race/ethnicity, religion) — mandatory minimum.
+Plus business-relevant segments (region, customer type, acquisition channel).

-2. Which fairness definition to choose?
+• Which fairness definition to choose?
 Demographic parity, equalized odds, calibration within groups — mathematically incompatible.
-Choice depends on the use case.
+The choice depends on the use case.

-3. What gap counts as significant?
-Statistical significance (p < 0.05 with multiple comparison correction) + practical significance (effect size).
-2% difference on a 50k sample is statistically significant but not necessarily operationally.
+• What gap is significant?
+Statistical significance (p < 0.05 with multiple comparison correction) plus practical significance (effect size).
+A 2% difference on a 50k sample is statistically significant but not necessarily operationally relevant.

 Audit Methodology